slingr-stack/ethereum-endpoint/README.md

 # Ethereum endpoint

 ## Overview
-The Ethereum endpoint allow to interact with the Ethereum blockchain.
+The Ethereum endpoint allows to interact with the Ethereum blockchain.
 This is the list of features:

 - Helpers to simplify calls to functions in smart contracts
 - Handling of events fired by smart contracts